-Peppermint tea helps release muscle spasms, so if you’re cramping or having trouble passing gas, it actually relaxes the smooth muscles in your body to help allow air, liquids, or food that’s stuck to move through.
+Peppermint tea relieves muscle spasms, so if you’re cramping or having trouble passing gas, it relaxes the smooth muscles in your body, allowing trapped air, liquids, or food to pass.
+(8)

-This one is a personal favorite that I swear by.
-If you feel bloated and constipated, try a gentle laxative tea before bed.
-You will feel so much better and lighter in the morning.
+This is a personal favorite of mine, and I swear by it.
+Try a gentle laxative tea before bed if you’re feeling bloated and constipated.
+In the morning, you’ll feel so much better and lighter.
 Seriously.
+(8)

 Spice It Up With Some Turmeric and Cayenne Pepper

-Turmeric is a detoxifying spice.
-It is one of nature’s most powerful anti-inflammatories.
-You can buy it in powder form, but you can also get drops of turmeric, and add a teaspoon to water or tea and drink up.
+Turmeric is a natural detoxifier.
+It is one of the most potent anti-inflammatories found in nature.
+Turmeric can be purchased in powder form, but you can also purchase turmeric drops and mix a teaspoon into water or tea to drink.

-Cayenne pepper stimulates digestion, eases gas, and can relieve pressure and cramping.
-It’s basically a bloated belly’s most formidable match when you’re in a bind, so toss a teaspoon into your drink of choice.
+Cayenne pepper aids digestion, relieves gas, and reduces pressure and cramping.
+When you’re in a bind, it’s basically a bloated belly’s most formidable opponent, so mix a teaspoon into your beverage of choice.
+(9)

 Cut the Carbs

-If you love sugary sodas, pasta, and bread, then I have bad news for you; if you want a nice flat tummy and a gas-free existence, you’re going to have to give up a few things.
-Decrease the amount of gas-producing carbohydrates you eat.
+If you enjoy sugary sodas, pasta, or bread, I have some bad news for you: you’ll have to give up a few things if you want a nice flat tummy and a gas-free existence.
+Reduce your consumption of gas-producing carbohydrates.

-Sugar ferments in the gut, which causes inflammation and candida overgrowth, which contributes to that bloated feeling you get after you’ve had a carb overload.
-This can cause your poop to become trapped in the digestive system and when air flows around it…well, you know the rest.
+Sugar ferments in the gut, causing inflammation and candida overgrowth, which contributes to that bloated feeling after a carbohydrate binge.
+This can cause your poop to get stuck in your digestive system, and when air flows around it…well, you know what happens next.

 Eat A High-Potassium Snack Before Bed

-Remember what I said about coconut water?
-It’s rich in potassium which helps counter sodium-induced bloating.
-Foods high in potassium, like bananas, nuts, and asparagus, help regulate fluid retention — and too much fluid in our systems can make us feel bloated.
-Incorporate some of these foods into your dinner or evening snack if you want to reduce bloating overnight.
+Remember how I mentioned coconut water?
+It’s high in potassium, which helps to prevent bloating caused by sodium.
+Bananas, nuts, and asparagus are high in potassium, which helps to regulate fluid retention — and too much fluid in our systems can make us feel bloated.
+If you want to reduce bloating overnight, include some of these foods in your dinner or evening snack.
+(7)

-Bloating sucks, but it doesn’t have to get the best of you.
-Try some or all of the above overnight tips, and say goodbye to bloat!
+Bloating is annoying, but it doesn’t have to take over your life.
+Say goodbye to bloat by implementing some or all of the above overnight tips.